 You may want to run multiple videos - long and short, shooting from different angles with different messages just to penetrate the market effectively.
-Here you might be looking at Video Views, Awareness or Engagement campaigns instead of Conversion campaign.
+Here you might be looking at Video Views, Awareness, or Engagement campaigns instead of Conversion campaigns.

-However if you are a small business, or running Facebook Ads for SMEs, most likely you have limited budget to spend on advertising, and every single cent counts.
-You do not have a strong brand presence yet to close sales, hence the world "Brand" always come after "Sales".
+However, if you are a small business, or running Facebook Ads for SMEs, most likely you have a limited budget to spend on advertising and every single cent counts.
+You do not have a strong brand presence yet to close sales, hence the word "Brand" always comes after "Sales".
 Here, you should be looking at Conversion campaign.

-Sometimes Facebook may suggest that you will receive 0 conversion based on this setup, and recommends you to go with Traffic campaign optimized for Landing Page Views.
+Sometimes Facebook may suggest that you will receive 0 conversions based on this setup, and recommends you go with a Traffic campaign optimized for Landing Page Views.
 You may realize your campaign getting surprisingly low CPM and high CTR, but they simply view your site and bounce after reading your page without taking any action.

 Here's my honest suggestion:

 Regardless of which stage you are in your marketing funnel, always stick with Conversion campaign.
-If you're an ecommerce going after sales, go with Purchase Conversion campaign.
-If you're a squeeze page going after lead generation, go with Lead Conversion campaign.
+If you're an e-commerce going after sales, go with a Purchase Conversion campaign.
+If you're a squeeze page going after lead generation, go with a Lead Conversion campaign.

 Why?
 Because Facebook Ad is a robot, she will work towards the one goal you assigned to her.

 If you ask her to get more sales for you, she will go around and look for people who are likely to buy stuff.
 If you ask her to get more people to "Add To Cart", she will go around and look for people who are likely to add to cart, but not ready to make a purchase - consider this group of people as "Window Shoppers", like me.